GraemeAdaptit/kitand/README.md

 ### Whom do I talk to? ###

-* Owner of this BitBucket repo is Graeme Costin.
+* Owner of this Github repo is Graeme Costin.

 * This app will be released as an open source freeware app provided by Wycliffe Bible Translators.